munyagu/barbwire-security/readme.txt

   (If you enter "your-site-url/?author=1", you can try it.)
   Simply hideing author archive page so that block to leak login id.

-4.To disable the part of the XML-RCP feature prevents the attack.
+4.To limiting the part of the XML-RCP feature prevents the attack.
   Block DDOS attacks against other sites with yor WordPress site, pingback enabled.
+  Block login via XML-RPC.

 5.Disable the REST API function and reduce the risk of receiving external attacks.
   You can disable all REST APIs and you can partially disable them.